MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

    Enter **Y** to accept the license agreement.

+  > NOTE
-   **Note**: If you receive the following error related to the PowerShellGet module, see Step 1 in the previous [Install the EXO V2 module](#install-the-exo-v2-module) section to update the PowerShellGet module to the latest version.
+  > If you receive the following error related to the PowerShellGet module, see Step 1 in the previous [Install the EXO V2 module](#install-the-exo-v2-module) section to update the PowerShellGet module to the latest version.

    > The specified module 'ExchangeOnlineManagement' with PowerShellGetFormatVersion '\<version\>' is not supported by the current version of PowerShellGet.
 Get the latest version of the PowerShellGet module to install this module, 'ExchangeOnlineManagement'.